Ubuntu Server 20.04 autoinstall

 (preseed).
 Overall, it is a better system that removes the headaches of using commands to interact with a GUI based installer.

-Update: The AutoInstall documentation provided by Canonical is much much better than when I initially read it.
+Update: The AutoInstall documentation provided by Canonical has become much better now.
 Please consider using that as a resource too.

 Overview